"Imagination is the beginning of creation.

 Mr. Staller casts and directs all Project Shaw readings.
 He adapts each script, using all available versions of Shaw's scripts, notes, letters and production sketches to create the most comprehensive script for each presentation.

-Mr. Staller, who lives in Manhattan, is on the Executive Committee and Board of Directors for The Players Club.
+Mr. Staller, who lives in Manhattan, also designs all posters and postcards for GTG.
 E-mail David

 "If you cannot hide the family skeleton,